tfry-git/EmbAJAX/README.md

 we resort to regular polling for updates.
 An update poll is always included, automatically, when the client sends control changes to the server, so in most cases, the client would still appear to be refreshed, immediately.

-To avoid sending all states of all controls on each request from each client, the framework keeps track of the lastest "revision number" sent to any client.
+To avoid sending all states of all controls on each request from each client, the framework keeps track of the latest "revision number" sent to any client.
 The client pings back its current revision number on each request, so only real changes have to be forwarded.

 You may have noted that the framework avoids the use of the String class, even though that would make some things easier.
-The reason for this design choice is that the overhead of using char*, here, in a sketch that may be using String, already, is lot.
+The reason for this design choice is that the overhead of using char*, here, in a sketch that may be using String, already, is low.
 However, if this framework were to rely on String, while nothing else in the sketch uses String, that would incur a significant overhead.
 Further, it should be noted, that the risk of memory-fragmentation is relatively real in the present use-case, as arbitrary strings are regularly coming in
 "from the outside".
 Nonetheless, using Strings would relieve the use from having to worry about the lifetime of strings passed in to the